 |MLS Listing Photo-YIKES!|

 With our first floor bathroom being quite small, I knew I wanted to maximize the space in any way possible and truly make this space feel fresh, clean and timeless—-But first I needed to come up with a solution for the pink tile walls!
-When we decided to open up the wall between the bathroom and the hall closet we knew we were in for more debris/mess than we had originally planned.
+When we decided to open up the wall between the bathroom and the hall closet we knew we were in for more debris/mess than we had originally planned, and not to mention the cost of discarding all the debris($$$).
 But one of the ways we were able to combat that was by covering up the wall tiles with Royal Building Products’ PVC Shiplap.

 This product is so amazing to work with, especially on walls that are less than perfect, or in our case slanted, crooked, angled AND curved!
 Ahhhhhh the charm of older homes!

-You can read more about the installation process on the Live Abode Blog.
+You can read more about the installing shiplap over tiles on the Live Abode Blog.

 |Pepto Pink anyone?|